ansible/workshops/provisioner/README.md

 ## Accessing instructor inventory

-  - For workshops deploying Ansible Tower on the control_nodes, the instructor inventory will be copied to `/tmp` on student1's control_node.
+  - The instructor inventory will be copied to `/tmp` on student1's control_node as part of the control_nodes role.

 ## DNS